A prolonged or repeated cry or utterance; a long string of words; a rhyme, a song.

 Late 15th century (in an earlier sense).
 Origin uncertain; perhaps from Scottish Gaelic rán shout, roar.
 Scottish Gaelic rann has also been compared.

-no object To wail or complain incessantly or repeatedly; to utter a continuous noise.
+To wail or complain incessantly or repeatedly; to utter a continuous noise.
 Also with object: to utter (something) repeatedly, to recite (something).

 Early 16th century; earliest use found in Gavin Douglas (c1476–1522), poet and bishop of Dunkeld.
 Origin uncertain; perhaps from rane.